Mansi-Sun/pkydrip/content/english/solution/open-field-irrigation/index.md

 ### Gateway Controller — PKY-EG08

-The **PKY-EG08 gateway controller** acts as the communication hub for the LoRa irrigation network.
+The **PKY-EG08 gateway controller** acts as the communication hub within the irrigation control network.

+Depending on the project configuration, communication between controllers, sensors and field devices may use **LoRa**, **RS485 (Modbus)**, **4G**, **WiFi**, or a hybrid combination.

-It coordinates communication between all modules within the system, including:
+The gateway coordinates communication between system components, including:

 - master controllers
 - valve controllers
 - sensors
-- other LoRa devices
+- other field devices

-The gateway ensures reliable long-distance communication across the irrigation network.
+This architecture allows the irrigation system to adapt to different farm environments and communication requirements.

 ---